Jedsam/salesReportApp/README.md

 # Sales Report App

 A full-stack sales reporting application featuring a gRPC-based backend (Java / Spring Boot) and an Android client (Kotlin / Jetpack Compose).
-Designed with modern libraries, Clean Architecture using MVVC pattern for frontend/MVC pattern for backend and cross-platform communication using Protocol Buffers.
+Designed with modern libraries, Clean Architecture using MVVC pattern for frontend/MVC pattern for backend and cross-platform communication with JWT Authentication using Protocol Buffers.

 ## 🧩 Project Architecture